shomilj/cal-admissions-api/README.md

 This is an API endpoint to the Cal Admissions dataset, designed for research purposes!

+**NOTE: Due to high cardinality fields causing massive expansion of the number of rows returned by Cal Answers (along with their maximum export size limit), 2021-22 data only includes rows for EECS & CS students at this time.**

 ### Endpoint

 For access to the live API endpoint, please contact Shomil (via Berkeley email).